overhaul/.github/pull_request_template.md

-# These items will all stay and be required until they're habit and then we can remove them.
+### ⚠ These items will all stay and be required until they're habit and then we can remove them ⚠

 # Summary